-Is AI a threat or opportunity for Australian Financial Services and Australian Credit Licensees, today? - Financial Services - Australia
+Is AI a threat or opportunity for Australian Financial Services and Australian Credit Licensees, tod

 - When they're adults, you're their consultant.
 You never really stop being a parent.
 You need to check in regularly to see how they're going.

-Every analogy falls down eventually, and this one's no exception.
+Every analogy falls down eventually, and being a "parent" is no exception.
 In terms of supervising a healthy, grown-up AI system, you need to have ongoing monthly reporting, measurement of error rates, evidence that staff are checking underlying assumptions, and a bunch of other things that exceed the scope of this article.
 Initially, you need to engage lawyers.
 We've been asked to review the outputs of AI bots, and it's not a quick job.

-AI thought-leader, and previously Chief Business Officer for Google X, Mo Gawdat, says that people won't lose their jobs to AI, people will lose their jobs to people who use AI.12 So, what are you waiting for?
+AI thought-leader, and previously Chief Business Officer for Google X, Mo Gawdat, says that people won't lose their jobs to AI, people will lose their jobs to people who use AI.19 So, what are you waiting for?

 How can we help?